Ultimate Guide to Asilah, Morocco: Things to Do & Where to Stay

 How To Get There & Around

-I decided to take the early-afternoon train to travel four hours north-west toward the Atlantic.
+I decided to take the early afternoon train to travel four hours northwest toward the Atlantic.
 And I will probably never do that again.
-Not the thing with the train, it's actually quite fine, but I couldn't have chosen a poorer time as the train was stinking hot even though I had bought a 1st class ticket where the air-condition was supposed to be working.
+Not the thing with the train, it's actually quite fine, but I couldn't have chosen a poorer time as the train was stinking hot even though I had bought a 1st class ticket where the air-conditioning was supposed to be working.

 It was a mere breeze and my cold water bottle that kept me alive until the train reached the small town of Asilah right before sunset.

-Side note: Trains are a great medium to get around Morocco, but if it's a very hot day I would rather take it in the evening or early morning as otherwise it just get's stinking hot and windows and doors cannot always be opened (or need to be forced).
-That's my learning for your right there.
+Side note: Trains are a great medium to get around Morocco, but if it's a very hot day I would rather take it in the evening or early morning as otherwise it just gets stinking hot and windows and doors cannot always be opened (or need to be forced).
+That's my learning for you right there.

-There are also trains from Tangier, Casablanca and Marrakech and long distance buses leaving from Tangier, which is a 30-40 minute train ride away, that take you all around the country.
+There are also trains from Tangier, Casablanca and Marrakech and long-distance buses leaving from Tangier, which is a 30-40 minute train ride away, that takes you all around the country.
 Booking 2nd class is fine too but you don't get a dedicated seat and at peak times it can get crowded.

 Asilah is the perfect place to spend a weekend or some quiet days by the beach, taste fish tagine and wander the white-washed walls of the medina (old town).
 The towns busiest month is August when holiday-makers flock into town.